Onezoop/wiki_bot_stuff/README.md

 # A Simple and primitive MediaWiki Bot

-###A simple python discord bot for directing users to pages on a predefined MediaWiki server
+-
-###Designed for use with Linux and I cant be bothered to see how I could make it work with windows
+A simple python discord bot for directing users to pages on a predefined MediaWiki server Designed for use with Linux and I cant be bothered to see how I could make it work with windows
 --------
 # Usage